 In this post, we are going to walk you through the process of managing products by serial number, the benefits of managing products by serial number and how to use the serial number in Magento.

-What is the Serial Number?
+What is a Serial Number?

 A serial number is a unique group of letters and/or numbers associated with an individual item.
 The serial number is widely used in many businesses as an effective method for business management in general, and managing the inventory in specific.